 A TRAIL RIDER'S DREAM

 Owner Christina Achelpohl, veteran of many years of trail riding and horse camping, long dreamed of building her own campground.
-She not only wanted a great place to camp and ride, she also wanted to set up a retirement venue that would keep her involved with horses and riders after her own riding days came to a close.
+She not only wanted a great place to camp and ride, she also wanted a venue to stay involved with horses after her own riding days come to a close.
 Drawing from her own experiences and with the invaluable assistance of friends and local tradesmen, Chris made her dream a reality in late summer 2012 when Cedar Mountain Horse Camp was completed.

-Choosing a site was easy...where would the weather allow you to ride nine or ten months out of the year?
+Choosing a site was easy...where will weather allow riding 9-10 months out of the year?
 Answer: the beautiful Blue Ridge Mountains.
-So Chris located the horse trails in that area, then simply picked the area most centrally located to the most trails!
-CEDAR MOUNTAIN HORSE CAMP, located only minutes from Dupont State Forest with approximately 90 miles of equestrian-friendly trails, is also within easy day-ride distance of notable destinations such as Pisgah National Forest, Biltmore, The Gorges, and Panthertown Valley, to name a few.
+So Chris located the area horse trails, then simply picked a property centrally located to the most trails!
+CEDAR MOUNTAIN HORSE CAMP, located only minutes from Dupont State Forest with approximately 90 miles of equestrian-friendly trails, is also within easy day-trip distance of notable destinations such as Pisgah National Forest, Biltmore, The Gorges, and Panthertown Valley, to name a few.

-Although CMHC is a short drive to DuPont - only 8-15 minutes depending upon the trail head - you will find that it is more fun and interesting to ride out of different trail heads so you don't have to ride the same trails over and over.
+Although CMHC is a short drive to DuPont - only 8-15 minutes depending upon the trail head - you'll find it's more fun and interesting to ride out of different trail heads so you don't ride the same trails over and over.

-If you have a large living quarters trailer and don't want to move it back and forth between CMHC and the trailheads each day, you may utilize one of the 2 four-horse or 1 two-horse stock trailers on the premises for a nominal fee, on a first come, first-served basis.
-Just tell us you would like to reserve a stock trailer when you make your reservation and we will do our best to accommodate you.
-If we have a large crowd, your consideration in sharing trailer space with others is appreciated!
+If you have a living quarters trailer and don't want to trailer from CMHC to the trailheads, we have one 2-horse and two 4-horse stock trailers available for $5 per horse per day.
+Request one when you reserve your dates and we'll do our best to accommodate you.
+If we have a large crowd, your consideration in sharing trailer use with others is appreciated!

-NOTICE OF CHANGE IN PASTURE POLICY: due to the shockingly high percentage of campers who have failed to comply with our camp rules - all manure and hay must be removed and placed in the Manure Dump at check-out - a $50 security deposit must be paid in advance with all pasture rentals.
-In addition, a clean-up fee of $50/hour will be assessed for non-compliance.
+NOTICE OF CHANGE IN PASTURE POLICY: due to the shockingly high percentage of campers who don't put their manure and used hay in the Manure Dump at check-out, a $50 security deposit must now be paid in advance with all pasture rentals.
+A clean-up fee of $50/hour will be assessed for non-compliance.
 NO EXCEPTIONS.

 THANK YOU to those campers who have done the right thing!
 WE LOVE YOU!

-We don't want fly or worm problems.
-We don't want our grass killed by piles of manure or used hay.
-We don't want the next campers' horses to have to graze around your horses' waste.
+We don't want flies or worm problems, or to have the grass killed by piles of manure or used hay.
+The next campers' horses don't want to graze around your horses' waste.
 We expect you to do what WE have to do when you leave...walk the pasture in a methodical grid, top to bottom, side to side, removing all the piles - even those in the tall grass.
 If you don't want to do this, rent a corral.
-They are much easier to clean.
+They are much easier to clean!

 ACCOMMODATIONS FOR PEOPLE